Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 For the most part, New Jersey is safe to travel to.
 There is a strong police presence in most New Jersey municipalities, and pandemic-related safety precautions have been extensive.

-Of course, while a majority of New Jersey is safe to travel to, there are areas you’ll want to avoid, as well as precautions to take.
-We’ll cover these in more detail in this next section.
+Of course, while a majority of the Garden State is safe to travel to, there are areas you’ll want to avoid, as well as precautions to take.
+We’ll cover these in more detail in the next section.

 Things to Know About Safety in New Jersey